 Meeting Venue and Arrangements

 We anticipate that the venue for all meeting sessions will be the Rackham Building.
-Depending on the anticipated number of participants (100-800), this could include the entry foyer, all rooms on the 4th floor (Assembly Hall, East and West Conference Rooms, Amphitheatre (capacity 227), the East and West Study Halls on the 2nd floor.
+Depending on the anticipated number of participants (100-800), this could include the entry foyer, all rooms on the 4th floor (Assembly Hall, East and West Conference Rooms, Amphitheatre (capacity 227), and the Earl Lewis Room on the 3rd Floor.
 The main Auditorium (capacity 1100) may be scheduled for a fee through the University Productions Scheduling Office at (734) 747-3327.
 Some meals could be catered in Rackham, depending on the number of participants and the meeting format.
 There are various hosting options for visiting participants.
 If the organizers or individual participants prefer using hotels, the organizers might reserve blocks of rooms at local hotels one to two years in advance of the meeting.
 Organizers might wish to offer less expensive accommodations, thus attracting a broader range of participants.
 Conference Services can arrange for blocks of newly renovated dormitory rooms.
 If some or all participants use dormitory accommodations, breakfast in the dormitory commons is possible.

 Recording and Publication

 We suggest that the budget include a provision for video recording of the meeting, so that sessions of the meeting can be posted on the University’s website for further dissemination.
 (One option for recording is Michigan Productions, 734-615-8000.)

 Due to the broad range of possible topics and meeting structures, no exact format for the proposals is required, allowing organizers maximum flexibility.
 However, these guidelines should be followed in all proposals:

 - The main text of the proposal should be no more than 8 pages, single-spaced.
 CVs for the organizers, the budget pages, and other necessary appendices are not included in this limit.